davidmegginson/fgfs-scenery-build/static/README.md

 * Elevations from the SRTM-3 DEM (Digital Elevation Model)
 * Coarse landcover from the joint Canada/US 250m MODIS-250 landcover raster
-* Airport layouts from the X-Plane Scenery Gateway (mostly via FlightGear)
+* Airport layouts from the X-Plane Scenery Gateway
 * Detailed landcover, inland water, roads, railways, and powerline areas from OpenStreetMap

 For more details, see https://github.com/davidmegginson/fgfs-scenery-build , which contains the build scripts.